The Mannix Air Monitoring Station is located North of the storage tank complex at Suncor (56.967964, -111.482100).

-On the left hand side of the AMS is the lower portion of a tower that is 75 m high.
+The Mannix monitoring station contains analyzers that continuously measure Sulphur Dioxide (SO2), Hydrogen Sulphide (H2S), and Total Reduced Hydrocarbons (THC).
+On the left hand side of the station is a tower that is 75 m high.
 At heights of 20 m, 45 m, and 75 m there are sets of instruments that measure temperature, horizontal wind speed and direction, and vertical wind speed.
-There is an additional temperature device at a height of 2 m.

 |Time of Data:|